munishrajora/MunishRajora.github.io/README.md

 ## Call Summarization using Gen-AI

 ### Overview:
-• In a fast-paced environment where call agents handle diverse queries, maintaining accurate case notes while engaging with customers can be challenging.
+In a fast-paced environment where call agents handle diverse queries, maintaining accurate case notes while engaging with customers can be challenging.
 Our project, "Call Summarization using Gen-AI," aims to streamline this process by summarizing conversations between agents and customers, creating structured case notes for enhanced understanding and analysis of customer needs.

 ### Technical Approach:
-• Utilizing the LLAMA2-7B Model, we conducted a compact Proof of Concept (POC) with promising results.
+Utilizing the LLAMA2-7B Model, we conducted a compact Proof of Concept (POC) with promising results.
 Our solution capitalizes on the LLAMA2 model, running locally to ensure data security and confidentiality within the HP network.
 Additionally, we continuously explore newer Large Language Models (LLMs) to optimize outcomes.

 ### Key Advantages:
-• AI-generated structured case notes ensure consistency across cases, saving significant time for agents.
+- AI-generated structured case notes ensure consistency across cases, saving significant time for agents.

-• Enhanced understanding of customer pain points benefits various teams:
+- Enhanced understanding of customer pain points benefits various teams:

-• Research and Development leverages valuable data for analysis
+  - Research and Development leverages valuable data for analysis

-• The Audit team gains clarity on call intricacies
+  - The Audit team gains clarity on call intricacies

-• The Customer Obsession team better addresses customer needs
+  - The Customer Obsession team better addresses customer needs

-• The Reporting & Analytics Team utilizes comprehensive case notes for in-depth analysis
+  - The Reporting & Analytics Team utilizes comprehensive case notes for in-depth analysis

 ## Part Failure Prediction for High-end Printers

 ### Overview:

 The project focused on critical component failure prediction and diagnostics for high-end HP printers.
 Our objective was to develop a model capable of predicting failure parts in advance, leveraging telemetry datasets containing error codes, timestamps, and failure datasets with component information and timestamps.

 ### Key Contributions:

-• Utilized advanced machine learning techniques to develop a predictive model for failure prediction, ensuring alignment with business needs
+- Utilized advanced machine learning techniques to develop a predictive model for failure prediction, ensuring alignment with business needs.

-• Identified and optimized machine learning metrics to enhance the model's performance, achieving the required precision and recall limits
+- Identified and optimized machine learning metrics to enhance the model's performance, achieving the required precision and recall limits.

-• Leveraged the regional and functional hierarchy within printer error codes to extract valuable insights and improve prediction accuracy
+- Leveraged the regional and functional hierarchy within printer error codes to extract valuable insights and improve prediction accuracy.

-• Successfully developed and implemented a robust model for part failure prediction, contributing to proactive maintenance strategies and minimizing printer downtime
+- Successfully developed and implemented a robust model for part failure prediction, contributing to proactive maintenance strategies and minimizing printer downtime.

 ### Impact:

-• Improved operational efficiency by enabling proactive maintenance and minimizing unplanned downtime
+- Improved operational efficiency by enabling proactive maintenance and minimizing unplanned downtime.

-• Enhanced customer satisfaction by ensuring uninterrupted printer performance and timely resolution of issues
+- Enhanced customer satisfaction by ensuring uninterrupted printer performance and timely resolution of issues.

-• Contributed to cost savings by reducing the need for emergency repairs and replacement of critical components
+- Contributed to cost savings by reducing the need for emergency repairs and replacement of critical components.

 # Contributions to Research Papers:

-• Presented multiple research papers at prestigious HP internal conferences, including **DSKD** and **HPICS**, highlighting the depth and quality of work and commitment to innovation:
+Presented multiple research papers at prestigious HP internal conferences, including **DSKD** and **HPICS**, highlighting the depth and quality of work and commitment to innovation:

-1. i-Audit Copilot: AI-powered Voice-To-Text solution to Transforming Call Quality Audition within HP Support Organization (DSKD-2023)
+1. **i-Audit Copilot**: AI-powered Voice-To-Text solution to Transforming Call Quality Audition within HP Support Organization (DSKD-2023)

-2. Polyglot Printer - an innovative approach to printer technology and its industry implications (HPICs 2023)
+2. **Polyglot Printer** - an innovative approach to printer technology and its industry implications (HPICs 2023)

-3. Print with Automatic Image Enhancement using Deep Learning (HPICs 2023)
+3. **Print with Automatic Image Enhancement using Deep Learning** (HPICs 2023)

-4. Single ML-Model for multiple platforms for Part Failure Prediction  (DSKD-2022)
+4. **Single ML-Model for multiple platforms for Part Failure Prediction** (DSKD-2022)

-5. Predicting Dispatch and Part Requirements Via Case Note Analysis (DSKD-2021)
+5. **Predicting Dispatch and Part Requirements Via Case Note Analysis** (DSKD-2021)

-6. Autonomous Diagnose Before Dispatch using Deep Learning NMU vs MU (DSKD-2020)
+6. **Autonomous Diagnose Before Dispatch using Deep Learning NMU vs MU** (DSKD-2020)

-7. Part Failure Prediction for Large Format Production (DSKD-2018)
+7. **Part Failure Prediction for Large Format Production** (DSKD-2018)

 # Achievements:

 • Led the Speech Sentinel team in the **Solve 2023 Insights Lab Intelligent Call Audit [i-Audit]** Hackathon, where we developed an AI-powered voice-to-text solution to transform call quality auditing.

 • Successfully addressed a wide range of audit factors, covering the highest number (17) among participating teams and leading on 15 factors.

 • Recognized for outstanding performance and received support from management to platformize the developed solution as the "i-Audit Copilot" for the HP Support Organization.

+# RESEARCH PROJECTS

+## TV Program Assets Scheduling
+*Jun 2016–May 2017*

+- Completed a one-year project on real-life data with Tiger Analytics on TV PROGRAM ASSETS SCHEDULING.
+- Under esteemed guidance of Prof. S. Sundar, Department of Mathematics, IIT Madras.
+- Aim of the project was to develop a recommendation engine for a TV channel which suggests assets based on:
+  - Historical data to generate optimum revenue.
+  - Characteristics provided by users like Genres, Actors, Directors, and Writers.
+- **Description:**
+  - Modeled the monetary value of a movie shown at a particular time.
+  - Formulated Binary Integer Programming subject to business constraints.
+  - Utilized techniques such as Neural Network, Random Forest, Multi-linear Regression, and Binary Integer Programming.